Is a global recession on the horizon?

 Why R&D is the future for the fashion industry

 China’s 2022 Negative List – more sectors opened for private investment

 With lockdown restrictions easing, all businesses should now be forward planning their exits from such lockdown restrictions (roadmap) and strategising how they will navigate through the ‘new normal’.

 In such planning, businesses should adopt their own post-lockdown roadmap which should cover the following matters:

-- Prepare sufficient financial data: This includes creating an integrated model covering detailed cashflow forecasts, profit and loss account and balance sheet over a minimum of 2 years, preferably 3 years.
+This includes creating an integrated model covering detailed cashflow forecasts, profit and loss account and balance sheet over a minimum of two years, preferably three years.
 The cashflow forecast should make specific assumptions about how settlement of deferred liabilities (including deferred rent) will be achieved.

-- Management level strategy: Following on from 1 above, management should have in their possession additional data make the appropriate strategic business decisions which should include possible sources of finance that might be required.
+Following on from one above, management should have in their possession additional data make the appropriate strategic business decisions which should include possible sources of finance that might be required.

-- Don’t forget your existing clients: Rekindle face to face relationships with existing, and new clients and prospects, fully utilising this time to create personal connections and new business opportunities.
+Rekindle face-to-face relationships with existing, and new clients and prospects, fully utilising this time to create personal connections and new business opportunities.
 This is a great time to cement those relationships of trust, making clients and prospects feel valued and growing your network, both in person and via social media and digital means.